When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 - Choose a server and connect.
 You're all set!

-No matter which platform you use, the process of installing PureVPN is quite simple.
-And if you ever get stuck along the way, you can consult PureVPN's installation guides, which come nicely written with plenty of useful material.
+No matter which platform you use, the installation process for PureVPN is quite simple.
+And if you ever get stuck along the way, you can consult PureVPN's installation guides, which are nicely written and contain plenty of useful material.

 Prominent Features